Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ### Context

-The model and controller class to be used is determine by a json object sent by the client in the request.
-This leads to a problem where the those classes can't be instanciated à piori, so they need to be created dynamically, according to a certain input.
+The model and controller class to be used is determined by a JSON object sent by the client in the request.
+This leads to a problem where the those classes can't be instanciated _a priori_, so they need to be created dynamically, according to a certain input.

 #### Problem in Context

 Devices can have different communication protocols, data formats, and capabilities.
 When a new device is added, the server needs to know how to communicate with it and how to interpret its data.
-However, the server should determine the adapter to be used to communicate with the device and that is able to manage the device model in runtime according to the device's category and communication protocol sent by the client in a json object as strings.
+However, the server should determine the adapter to be used to communicate with the device and that is able to manage the device model in runtime according to the device's category and communication protocol sent by the client in a JSON object as strings.

 #### The Pattern

-The pattern corresponds to an existence of a factory class that has a single creational method and is able to create classes of a certain parent dynamically, according to the input.
+The pattern corresponds to the existence of a factory class that has a single creational method and is able to create classes of a certain parent dynamically, according to the input.

 ### Mapping